icyJoseph/state-with-deps/README.md

 ### Forced render

-In React, the easiest way to force a render is to change a piece of state.
+In React, the easiest way to force a render is to change state to a new reference.

 ```ts
 const [, force] = useState({});